 Are we dreaming of magical bridges?
 And what is in that jar?

-The post "The Gaping M Shaped Void for DIY Education" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2010/07/gaping-void/) on July 5, 2010.
+The post "The Gaping M Shaped Void for DIY Education" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2010/07/gaping-void/) on July 5, 2010.